gullitmiranda/tus-cache-redis/README.md

 # Tus.Cache.Redis

-A	plugin for the Tus (https://github.com/jpscaletti/tus) package.
+A plugin for the Tus https://hex.pm/packages/tus server.
-Provides a cache backend based on Redis
+Provides a cache backend based on Redis.

 ## Installation